 At QZSEALS, we receive calls daily from engineers and maintenance managers facing the same critical issue: a piece of equipment is down because a simple rubber seal has failed, compromising the entire sealing system and causing fluid leakage.
-Searching for how to seal a leaking O-ring often leads to quick fixes like “just add more glue,” but in high-pressure or critical industrial applications, a quick fix can lead to a dangerous blowout.
+Searching for how to seal a leaking O-ring in an emergency often leads to quick fixes like “just add more glue,” but in high-pressure or critical industrial applications, a quick fix can lead to a dangerous blowout.

 The Hard Truth: Repair vs. Replace